Modzeleczek/DirSyncD/README.md

 ---
 ## Usage example
-`DirSyncD` project directory (without `.git` because it has hundreds of files that otherwise would be printed) is located in `~/test`.
+A simplified `DirSyncD` project directory is located in `~/test`.
 Empty `DirSyncD_backup` directory will be the target during synchronization.
 ```
 modzel@Modzel-G710:~/test$ tree -a
 .